flowscan/nft-analytics-public-resources/apply.md

 ## 3. Onboarding

-We'll notify the applicants that we selected (under our own discretion) and we will provide the necessary resources as an onboarding process.
+We'll notify the applicants that we have selected (under our own discretion) and we will provide the necessary resources as an onboarding process.

 ## 4. Development